Metallic Poisons: Arsenic, Mercury, Lead and Thallium

 Modern instrumental quantification

-Once the digest is in dilute nitric acid, four instrument families compete for the analysis.
-NTA tests the strengths and the typical detection limits of each.
+Once the digest is in dilute nitric acid, four instrument families are available for the analysis, each with characteristic strengths and detection limits.

 Inductively Coupled Plasma Optical Emission Spectrometry (ICP-OES).
 An argon plasma at 6,000 to 10,000 kelvin atomises and excites every element in the sample simultaneously.
 Emission lines are dispersed by an echelle grating onto a CCD detector.
 ICP-OES is the screening workhorse: a single run gives quantitative data on 20 or more elements in two minutes.
 Detection limits sit at low ppb to high ppt, an order of magnitude better than flame AAS but not as low as graphite furnace AAS or ICP-MS.